Yeti (Doctor Who): History

 Doctor Who is a long-running British science-fiction television series that began in 1963.
-It stars its protagonist, The Doctor, an alien who travels through time and space in a ship known as the TARDIS, as well as their travelling companions.
+Its protagonist, The Doctor, is an alien who travels through time and space in a ship known as the TARDIS, as well as their travelling companions.
 When the Doctor dies, they are able to undergo a process known as "regeneration", completely changing the Doctor's appearance and personality.
 Throughout their travels, the Doctor often comes into conflict with various alien species and antagonists.

 The Yeti appear twice in the fifth season of Doctor Who as adversaries of the Doctor's second incarnation (Patrick Troughton).
 They are introduced in the 1967 serial The Abominable Snowmen guarding a cave near a Buddhist monastery in the Himalayas, scaring or killing travellers.
 The Yeti robots are protecting a pyramid of spheres that house the Great Intelligence, a disembodied entity with mysterious origins, who has possessed the body of the High Lama Padmasamabhava (Wolfe Morris) after the Intelligence encountered the High Lama on the astral plane several centuries ago.
 Using Padmasambhava, the Great Intelligence moves small Yeti game pieces around a chess-like map of the monastery and mountainside and the Yeti are controlled remotely via the "control spheres" in their chests.
 The Great Intelligence intends to create a physical body for itself, but these plans are foiled by the Doctor and his companions.
 With the Intelligence banished back to the astral plane, the Yeti fall dormant.
 Several Yeti are taken back to England by Professor Travers (Jack Watling), who had come on the mission in the hopes of encountering the real Yeti.

 In The Web of Fear, which aired in 1968 and was set forty years after The Abominable Snowmen, the Yeti artifacts that Travers brought to England reawaken due to the return of the Great Intelligence.
 The Yeti then subjugate London and engulf the Underground in a web-like fungus.
 The only resistance offered is by a band of soldiers, led first by Captain Knight (Ralph Watson) and then by a colonel named Lethbridge-Stewart (Nicholas Courtney), with scientific support provided by Travers, his daughter Anne Travers (Tina Packer) and later the Doctor.
 The invasion of the London Underground is revealed as a trap designed to draw in the Doctor so that the Great Intelligence can drain the Doctor's mind, but the Intelligence is again defeated and banished, rendering all the Yeti dormant once again.
 The Yeti subsequently made a brief cameo in the 1969 serial The War Games, where they are referenced as one of the many antagonists that the Second Doctor had fought and defeated.